79th Grey Cup: Game summary

-The Grey Cup was held in Winnipeg for the first time, but it had more of a Hollywood feel.
-The Toronto Argonauts capped off a memorable season under the new ownership of Los Angeles Kings owner Bruce McNall, hockey player Wayne Gretzky and actor John Candy with a win over the Calgary Stampeders.
+The Grey Cup was held in Winnipeg for the first time.
+The Toronto Argonauts capped off a memorable season under the new ownership of Los Angeles Kings owner Bruce McNall, hockey player Wayne Gretzky, and actor John Candy with a win over the Calgary Stampeders.

 The Argos started with a bang as defensive back Ed Berry intercepted Calgary quarterback Danny Barrett's first pass attempt and returned it 50 yards for a touchdown.
 Barrett atoned for this miscue late in the first quarter, calling his own number on a one-yard run over the goal line.
-Toronto led 8-7 after 15 minutes.
+Toronto led 8–7 after 15 minutes.

 The teams exchanged field goals in the second quarter, as the Argos carried their one-point lead into halftime.

 The Toronto offence kicked into gear in the second half.
 Trailing 14–12 with three minutes remaining in the third quarter, Argo quarterback Matt Dunigan threw a 48-yard strike to Darrell K. Smith, giving the Boatmen some life.

 In the fourth quarter, Reggie Pleasant stepped in front of a Barrett pass, setting up a Lance Chomyc field goal to make it a 22–14 score in favour of Toronto.
 It was Pleasant's second interception of the game.

 Calgary receiver Allen Pitts' narrowed the gap to 22–21 on a 12-yard touchdown reception.
 But Raghib "Rocket" Ismail, a much-publicized off-season pickup by the Argos, returned the ensuing kickoff 87 yards for a touchdown with 10:26 remaining.
 A beer can thrown from the stands narrowly missed Ismail on his way to the end zone.

 When Keyvan Jenkins fumbled the ensuing kickoff, Toronto linebacker Keith Castello recovered the ball to set up a 36-yard touchdown pass from Dunigan to Paul Masotti, sealing the Argonauts' victory.